It sometimes happens

 do not succumb to feelings of panic and depression.

-(in alphabetical order) are some
+order) are examples:

 Early